Cowlitz Black Bears: 2018

-2019 & 10th Anniversary
+2019: 10th Anniversary

 The 2019 season was the 10th Anniversary of the Cowlitz Black Bears.
 The Bears repeated their 2018 first half woes by finishing with a record of 10 wins and 17 losses.
 They kicked it up a notch in the second half, finishing with 14 wins and 13 losses.
 They ended their anniversary season with an overall record of 24 wins and 30 losses, landing in fifth in the South.
 The 2019 season would be Coach Grady Tweit's final season with the team.

 2020

 The 2020 season was canceled due to the coronavirus pandemic.
-On October 19th, the team announced on their website that they had signed Gary Van Tol to become the new head coach.
+On October 19, the team announced on their website that they had signed Gary Van Tol to become the new head coach.
 Soon after, Tol accepted a position in professional baseball, ending a brief tenure as a manager with the organization.

 2021

-On February 9th, 2021 The Cowlitz Black Bears announced MLB alum, Brian Burres, as their new head coach.
+On February 9, 2021, The Cowlitz Black Bears announced former MLB player Brian Burres as their new head coach.

+2023

+The Black Bears named former MLB player Kelly Stinnett as the new head coach.
+On July 10, Jaron DeBerry was named pitcher of the week.
+It was a historic season: the Bears made the playoffs for the first time since 2012 and set many franchise records, including 33 total wins and 10 straight wins.

+2024

+On June 10, Ryan Rembisz was named the league's pitcher of the week after throwing five scoreless innings with eleven strikeouts and only two allowed base hits against Nanaimo.

+On July 8, infielder Keaton Grady, who attended Dallas Baptist, was named the league's player of the week after recording ten hits, eleven RBI's, and a grand slam.

+On July 9, Dylan Schlaegal was selected to represent the Black Bears in the 2024 All Star Game in Bellingham.

+The Black Bears failed to qualify for the postseason.

+2025

+On July 8, it was announced that Gavin Poffenroth (Skagit Valley College) was selected to represent the Black Bears at the All Star Game in Bellingham.

+The Black Bears failed to improve on their 20-33 record from the previous season.
+The Black Bears went 20-34 and finished eighth in the South Division.
+17,363 total fans attended the Black Bears' twenty-seven home games for an average of 643 fans per game.

+The Black Bears were eliminated from playoff contention for the second straight season.

+2025 was the final season played at David Story Field.
+The team and Lower Columbia College who owns the ballpark could not come to an agreement over the 2024-25 offseason over how to use renovation funds provided by the state.
+It is currently unknown what will become of the team.